-Is there a habit or addiction you’d love to stop.
-Is there some habit or addiction you have mixed feeling about giving up.
+Is there a habit or addiction you’d love to stop?
+Is there some habit or addiction you have mixed feelings about giving up?
 Dream interpretation can help you surmount the issues surrounding giving up these addictions.

 9. How you can start doing something.

 It can work going the other direction as well.
-There’s something you’d like to start and interpreting guided dreams can help you figure out how to start.
-You want to start exercising so you can lose weight but you don’t seem to have time?
+There’s something you’d like to start, and interpreting guided dreams can help you figure out how to start.
+You want to start exercising to lose weight, but you don’t seem to have time?
 Dream interpretation can help you figure out how to clear those obstacles.

 10. Your health issues.

-This is a wide classification but one relatively common issue professionals can have a hard time helping you with is the question of food allergies.
+This is a wide classification, but one relatively common issue professionals can have a hard time helping you with is food allergies.
 Dream interpretation might be able to help you make sense of your symptoms.
 This is probably a topic that’s best covered in its own article.
 This is an area where dream interpretation can shine, pulling information from a lot of disparate experiences.

 11. How can you understand a complex topic for school.

-12. How to communicate something to someone else that they’re not understanding.
+12. How to communicate something to someone else they’re not understanding.

 This another take on number 11.
 What is a new way to present the information?
-What concern of theirs can you address that will motivate their understanding?
+What concern of theirs can you address to motivate their understanding?